Ravager (DC Comics): Titans Tomorrow

 A possible future version of Rose Wilson appears in the "Titans Tomorrow" storyline.
 This version is a member of Titans East and is in a relationship with Bart Allen.

 Flashpoint

-An alternate universe variant of Rose Wilson appears in the Flashpoint tie-in Deathstroke and the Curse of the Ravager.
+An alternate universe version of Rose Wilson appears in the Flashpoint tie-in Deathstroke and the Curse of the Ravager.

 DC Bombshells

-An alternate universe variant of Rose Wilson / Ravager appears in DC Comics Bombshells.
+An alternate universe version of Rose Wilson / Ravager appears in DC Comics Bombshells.
 This version is a founding member of the Suicide Squad.